COVID-19 Emergency Response Act 2020

 Trading (Allowable Hours) and Other Legislation Amendment Bill 2022

-This bill simplifies Queensland's retail trading hours framework and strengthens protections for retail workers who don't want to work extended hours.
-It also makes permanent the COVID-era arrangements allowing school P&C meetings and teacher registration investigations to be conducted by video call.
+This bill simplifies Queensland's retail trading hours framework by reducing the number of trading area categories and strengthening protections for retail workers who do not want to work extended hours.
+It also makes permanent the COVID-era arrangements allowing school P&C meetings and teacher registration investigations to be conducted by video call rather than in person.

 COVID-19 Emergency Response Bill 2020